signupsoftware/exflowwebd365o/V2/README.md

 3. Press Play
 4. When prompted sign in using an Azure Subscription Contributor (or higher) account
 5. If you are prompted for credentials again use an Azure AD user i.e. ...@company.com
-6. Respond to additional prompts and wait until done
+6. Respond to additional prompts and wait until done.
 7. Open URL and grant the app permissions

 If the text in the command window turns red or the script aborts something went wrong, see below section on errors.